plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

 Updates a sales price name.
-The ID of the sales price and the language must be specified.
+The ID of the sales price and the language code must be specified.

 ##### <strong>Parameters</strong>